League and Self-Defense: Left-wing identity

 In the coalition, Samoobrona centered the electoral message of League and Self-Defense on 'human dignity', which Samoobrona aspired to portray itself as its guardian.
 Despite the presence of League of Polish Families in the coalition, Samoobrona created an image of a left-wing identity for the party, running to the left of the electoral alliance the Left and Democrats and representing the people in need of state support in economic and social terms.
 Political pundits observed that the Samoobrona tried to maintain its image as an agrarian party representing rural environments, while also affirming its far-left identity and attracting far-left voters.
 League of Polish Families left the economic imagery to Samoobrona and tried to 'complete' the coalition's image by stressing the importance of tradition, Catholic values and patriotism.
 LPR appealed directly to PiS voters through law-and-order and anti-corruption rhetoric.

 German magazine Stern noted the dominating role of Lepper, which it called "Polish Hugo Chávez" and described his ideology as "populist mixture of socialism and nationalism."
 Describing his decision to create the LiS coalition, Stern described it as risky, but noted the potential of his rhetoric, writing that Lepper "shouts out loud what the poor and frustrated only dare to whisper."

 By the initiative of Samoobrona, League and Self-Defence also attempted to enter agreements with left-wing parties and expand LiS beyond just the two founding parties.
-LiS reached out to a newly formed Lefist Agreement (Porozumienie Lewicy) composed of the Reason Party, Edward Gierek's Economic Revival Movement, Polish Socialist Party and the Polish Labour Party - August 80.
+LiS reached out to a newly formed Leftist Agreement (Porozumienie Lewicy) composed of the Reason Party, Edward Gierek's Economic Revival Movement, Polish Socialist Party and the Polish Labour Party - August 80.
 Lepper wrote a letter that was presented at the founding congress of Leftist Agreement.
 Meanwhile, LPR sought to reach out to centrist and right-wing parties within LiS, but only for the sake of a temporary agreement to collectively oppose the new treaty with the European Union; this anti-EU bloc was to include the Polish People's Party, Piast Faction, Right Wing of the Republic and Real Politics Union.
 However, these parties stated that they would not cooperate with LiS, and would only enter potential agreements with LPR individually.